hellresistor/CosmoCanna/README.md

 # CosmoCanna (TESTNET!!!)
 Bitcanna Cosmos Lazy Tool includes:
-  - CosmoCanna.sh           - A Lazy tool to Manage your wallet
+  - CosmoCanna-Manager.sh   - A Lazy tool to Manage your wallet
   - CosmoCanna-Validator.sh - A tool to Generate Genesis Account and JSON file and configure validator security
   - CosmoCanna-Installer.sh - A tool to Install/Remove/Update a Bitcanna-Cosmos Wallet :)
-  - Sync-Check-Tool.sh      - A animated tool to check syncronization time remaining
+  - Sync-Check-Tool.sh      - A animated tool to check syncronization Nblocks remaining
   - Cosmovisor-Migration.sh - A tool to Migrate BCNAD to use CosmoVisor
+  - CosmoCanna-IBC.sh       - A Lazy tool to do IBC transfers ubcna-utick

 # Run as normal User (NOT ROOT):